shellspec/shellspec/README.md

 ## Introduction

-ShellSpec is a BDD unit testing framework for dash, bash, ksh, zsh and all POSIX shells that provides first-class features such as coverage reporting, parallel execution and parameterized testing and more.
+ShellSpec is a BDD unit testing framework for dash, bash, ksh, zsh and **all POSIX shells** that **provides first-class features** such as [coverage report][coverage], parallel execution, parameterized testing and more.
-It was developed as a development / test tool for developing cross-platform shell scripts.
+It was developed as a development / test tool for **developing cross-platform shell scripts and shell script libraries**.
-It has been implemented in POSIX compliant shell script and has been tested in many environments, and works not only on PC but also in restricted environments such as cloud and embedded.
+It has been implemented in POSIX compliant shell script and minimal dependencies.
+Therefore, it works not only on PC but also in restricted environments such as a minimal Docker image and embedded system.

 ### Features

-- Works with all POSIX compliant shells (dash, bash, zsh, ksh, busybox, etc...)
+- Works with **all POSIX compliant shells** (dash, bash, zsh, ksh, busybox, etc...)
 - Minimal dependencies (use only a few basic POSIX-compliant commands)
-- BDD style specfile compatible with shell script syntax (can mix shell scripts)
+- **BDD style specfile compatible with shell script syntax** (can mix shell scripts)
-- Structured test using nestable blocks with scoped (isolation between tests)
+- **Structured test using nestable blocks with scoped** (isolation between tests)
-- Easy to mock and stub in cooperation with scope
+- **Easy to mock and stub** in cooperation with scope
-- Skip / pending of the examples, and support of easy-to-skip "x" known as "xit"
+- Skip / Pending of the examples
 - Before / After and BeforeAll / BeforeAll hooks
-- Parameterized examples for Data-Driven tests
+- **Parameterized examples** for Data-Driven tests
-- Execution filtering by line number, id, focus, tag and example name
+- **Execution filtering** by line number, id, focus, tag and example name
-- Quick execution to run examples that not-passed (or failed) the last time it ran
+- **Quick execution** to run examples that not-passed (or failed) the last time it ran
-- Execution with trace output for debugging
+- Execution with **trace output** for debugging
-- Parallel execution, random ordered execution and dry-run execution
+- **Parallel execution**, random ordered execution and dry-run execution
 - Modern reporting (colorized, failed line number, progress / documentation / TAP / JUnit formatter)
-- Coverage ([Kcov](http://simonkagstrom.github.io/kcov/index.html) integration) and Profiler
+- **Coverage** ([Kcov](http://simonkagstrom.github.io/kcov/index.html) integration) and Profiler
-- Friendly with CI and provides Docker images with ShellSpec pre-installed
+- **Friendly with CI and provides Docker images** with ShellSpec pre-installed
 - Built-in project directory generator and simple task runner
 - Extensible architecture (custom assertion, custom matcher, etc...)